-- 1.4.3 When feasible, avoid operating the equipment in wet grass. - 1.4.4 Use EXTREME caution when mowing and/or turning on slopes as loss of traction and/or tip-over could occur.
+1.4.4 Use EXTREME caution when mowing and/or turning on slopes as loss of traction and/or tip-over could occur.
 Drive slower on slopes.
+Progressively greater care is needed as the slope increases.
 DO NOT mow slopes greater than 15 degrees.
 Watch for ditches, holes, rocks, dips, and rises that change the operating angle.
 Keep away from drop-offs and steep banks.
-Avoid sudden starts when mowing uphill mower may tip backwards.
-Loss of traction may occur going downhill weight transfer to the front wheels may cause drive wheels to slip and cause loss of braking.
-DO NOT mow slopes when grass is wet slippery conditions affect steering and reduce traction and braking.
+Avoid sudden starts when mowing uphill - mower may tip backwards.
+Loss of traction may occur going downhill - weight transfer to the front wheels may cause drive wheels to slip and cause loss of braking.
+DO NOT mow slopes when grass is wet - slippery conditions affect steering and reduce traction and braking.
 The operator is responsible for safe operation on slopes.
 See inside the back cover to determine the approximate slope angle of the area to be mowed.